Pyrdacor/freeserf.net/templates/README.md

 ## Current State

-**Update 25.10.2019: Currently I am working on multiplayer support.**
+**Update 14.12.2019: Currently I am working on multiplayer support and trying to deploy a playable Linux version that depends on netcore3.1 instead of Mono.**

 Most of the code is ported or re-implemented.
 There is a working OpenTK renderer and a small sound engine for Windows.
 Sound for other platforms will follow later.
 The sound system is not perfect yet.

+For netcore3.1 there is a new renderer based on Silk.net which should be suitable for Windows and Linux.

 Things that are missing are some minor parts of AI logic and tutorial games.
 Serf fighting is not fully tested yet.
 Multiplayer support is prepared but not really implemented yet.
 But I'm working on this now.